Davichavix/Admin_Dashboard_Project/README.md

 ```

 6. Map over array of items in components for more succinct code.
-(Used for menu items etc)

 ```
         <div className="mt-10">
           {links.map((item) => (